mlc-mlapis/docs/src/documentation/overview/pricing.md

 ## Services

-Each [service](/documentation/overview/projects-and-services-structure.html#service) you include into the [project](/documentation/overview/projects-and-services-structure.html#project) can be added either as non-HA [High Availability] (useful for development / test projects), which means it will run on a single container, or HA (mostly must-have for production projects), which means it will run on at least [three containers](/documentation/ha/why-should-i-want-high-availability.html).
-Each container starts with 1 vCPU, 250 MB RAM (with scaling up by 250 MB), and 5 GB of SSD disk space (with scaling up by 0.5 GB).
+Each [service](/documentation/overview/projects-and-services-structure.html#service) (except S3 object storage) you include into the [project](/documentation/overview/projects-and-services-structure.html#project) can be added either as non-HA [High Availability] (useful for development / test projects), which means it will run on a single container, or HA (mostly must-have for production projects), which means it will run on at least [three containers](/documentation/ha/why-should-i-want-high-availability.html).
+Each container starts with 1 vCPU, 250 MB RAM (with scaling up/down by 250 MB), and 5 GB of SSD disk space (with scaling up/down by 0.5 GB).
 All hardware resources can be automatically scaled both horizontally (increasing the number of containers) and vertically (adding resources).

-While adding a new service, you can choose whether you want it in HA (3 containers) or non-HA (1 container) mode, and the hourly cost will change accordingly.
+While adding any new service (except S3 object storage), you can choose whether you want it in HA (3 containers) or non-HA (1 container) mode, and the hourly cost will change accordingly.
 HA mode can't be changed later.
 We, however, plan to implement service cloning, allowing you safe migration back.
-Currently, it's not possible to create non-HA database/messenger/shared storage services, and this limitation will be removed soon.
+Currently, it's not possible to create non-HA database / messenger / shared storage, and this limitation will be removed soon.

 <!-- markdownlint-disable DOCSMD004 -->
 ::: tip Cost of stopped services